YunoHost/doc/pages/01.administrate/02.install/01.install_process/install_process.md

 This password will be used to access to your server's [administration interface](/admin).
 You would also use it to connect via **SSH** or **SFTP**.
 In general terms, this is your **system's key**, [choose it carefully](http://www.wikihow.com/Choose-a-Secure-Password).
 [/details]

+At this step, if you got so far and saw 'YunoHost has been successfully installed' (web postinstall) or 'YunoHost has been correctly configured', then congratulations!

 ## Create a first user
 You should create a first user.